dbt-labs/docs.getdbt.com/website/docs/reference/data-test-configs.md

 ```

-Given the config, the data test runs on a different Snowflake virtual warehouse than the one in your default connection to enable better price-performance with a different warehouse size, or more granular cost allocation and visibility.
+Given the config, the data test runs on a different Snowflake virtual warehouse than the one in your default connection to enable better price-performance with a different warehouse size or more granular cost allocation and visibility.